trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-inspection.md

      { i: 0, fibseries: [ 1 ] }
    ```

-   Notices that we have now populated the first entry in the sequence.
+   Notice that we have now populated the first entry in the sequence.

 1. Because the debugger steps through each instruction one at a time, it's going to take a long time to see results if we don't pick
 up our pace.
 Luckily, the debugger can "step over", which steps over the current line, moving to the next line, as long as it's at the same function depth.
 This will allow us to make progress much more quickly.
 So type `o` to step over the current instruction set.
 The output will be: